Major League II: Sequel

 David S. Ward announced in 2010 that he was working on a new film, which he called Major League 3, and hoped to cast the original stars Charlie Sheen, Wesley Snipes and Tom Berenger.
 The plot would have seen Sheen's character Ricky "Wild Thing" Vaughn coming out of retirement to work with a young player.
 The film was seen as the third film in the series, despite the fact that a third film, Major League: Back to the Minors, was released in 1998.

 In 2011 in Cleveland, Ohio, Charlie Sheen during his "violent torpedoes of truth" tour announced to the audience that he was working on a third sequel, titled Major League 3, and said "We are gonna shoot it right here in Cleveland!"
 He opened the show wearing a "Rick Vaughn" #99 Cleveland Indians jersey.

+Trivia

+When Japanese pitching pioneer Hideo Nomo signed with the Los Angeles Dodgers, he chose to wear uniform number 16 in tribute to the character Taka Tanaka, played by Takaaki Ishibashi in Major League II, who wore the same number.
+At a time when many figures in Japanese professional baseball were skeptical of Nomo's decision to pursue a career in Major League Baseball, Ishibashi publicly supported him, including inviting him to appear on his television program for a farewell special before his departure to the United States.
+Nomo's selection of No. 16 has been widely regarded as a gesture of gratitude and a symbol of their friendship.